Superpat/ancientreligions/ACR_Changelog.md

 - Living Legend bloodline event has been fixed.
 Those of you with many duplicate bloodlines can keep them as compensation for your troubles.
 - Added new Torques as Celtic crown jewels.
 These will replace crowns (but take the neck slot), and Celts will get the swords Christians and Norse get.
+- Added new unique Doctrine for Celtic, "Clans of Dannu", which grants Equality, Animism, haruspicy, and the Heroic Religion unit modifiers.
 - The Celtic Warrior Lodge, "The Band of Camulos", has been added.
 Camulos is a Briton war and storm god.
   - Special leader trait is "Raider".
     - +50% Imprison Enemy Commander